How Your Nervous System Handles Stress

 Life is full of stress.
 Exercise, work, learning, emotions, and even positive changes all place demands on the body.
 A healthy nervous system helps you shift smoothly between activity and rest.

 When adaptation becomes difficult, the body may stay in a heightened state, leading to tension, fatigue, poor sleep, or feeling constantly “on edge.”
+A healthy nervous system plays an important role in the body’s ability to adapt and heal, even when life feels demanding.

 The Spine’s Role in the Nervous System's Stress Response